|

 the hepatocytes into the bile, where it is held in solution by the

-combined action of the bile acids and lecithin and carried in the form of mixed lipid micelles.
-If
+combined action of the bile acids and lecithin and carried in the form of

-the bile becomes supersaturated, and under some circumstances the
+supersaturated, and under some circumstances the cholesterol

-cholesterol precipitates as solid crystals.
+precipitates as solid crystals.

 The bile of

-persons afflicted with cholesterol gallstones has more cholesterol
+persons with cholesterol gallstones has more cholesterol

 as it leaves the liver than that of normal individuals, pointing to the liver, rather than gallbladder as the culprit in the genesis of